RoobnAccessCreative/TechEd-Galorey/README.md

 ## What I failed to achieve

 - I failed to expand my image gallery with a better API.
 I have never used an API that uses keys, so neither of upsplashes supplied methods seemed clear to me, and I decided to focus on the MVP instead.
 Specifically, I was struggling a bit with setup but mostly what to call and how to format it.
+- my `Loading` component doesn't seem to appear upon refreshing, only the images disappear.
+  - I think this is beacuse of my rendering condition checking for an empty array which, after the first load, is not set until after the data is recieved (i think).
+I could likely fix this with time, however.

 There were some further stretch goals that I also did not get to even try and include, such as: